VertigoRay/VertigoRay.github.io/_posts/2010-03-19-iphone-mail-send-as-settings.md

 date: 2010-03-19 01:46
 author: VertigoRay
 comments: true
-categories: [E-mail, iPhone, Mail, Multiple From, Send As, Uncategorized]
+tags: [E-mail, iPhone, Mail, Multiple From, Send As, Uncategorized]
 ---
 <p>I have an <a href="http://iphone.com/">iPhone</a> and love it, except for the fact that it&rsquo;s very user friendly.
 What do I mean?
 I&rsquo;m more of a technical user with computers.
 The fact that the <a href="http://iphone.com/">iPhone</a> is so easy to use, makes it hard to do slightly more technical stuff.
 Some trivial email things that frustrate me:</p>
 <ul><li><strike>No Custom Email Signatures per Account</strike> <img alt="success" height="14" src="http://i.imgur.com/kGWKL.png" width="16" /> <a href="http://go.vertigion.com/iPhoneTaskSync" title="iPhone Signatures">Solved!</a></li>